Queen of Hearts (1936 film): Plot summary

-Grace Perkins (Gracie Fields) is an ordinary working class seamstress who is mistaken as a rich patron of the arts.
+Grace Perkins is an ordinary working class seamstress who is mistaken as a rich patron of the arts.
 When she's asked to back a new show she plays along with the charade, hoping that she can become the production's leading lady.
 When the show opens Grace is a huge hit and goes on to become a glamorous star.